 It’s also important to note that applications that run on Amazon EKS are compatible with other applications that run on a standard Kubernetes environment.
 It’s also possible to migrate standard Kubernetes apps directly to Amazon EKS without changing any code.

-How Does EKS Work?
+How Does Amazon EKS Work?

 EKS can be considered as the AWS solution for Kubernetes as a service.
 The solution aims to simplify the management of Kubernetes clusters present in AWS.